iturdikulov/notes/research/Столяров-Программирование_том_1_Programming_volume_1.md

 electricity, are much smaller and mainly have more memory (since use different memory type).

-They are also much cheaper and can be used for commercial purposes.
+They are also much cheaper (became after some time) and can be used for commercial purposes.

 In 1953 created first full transistor machines and in 1954 IBM created first commercial computer - IBM 608 Transistor Calculator.